Marvel Super Hero Island: Dining, merchandise shops, and meet and greets

 Marvel Super Hero Island is also home to dining and merchandise shops.
 Cafe 4 is a futuristic command center-like restaurant themed after characters from the Fantastic Four universe, featuring a cafeteria with Italian-American cuisine options.
 Captain America Diner is a restaurant themed around Captain America and other members of the Avengers (e.g., Iron Man, Thor, Scarlet Witch, Ant-Man, etc.) as well as its related villains, featuring fast food such as cheeseburgers, chicken sandwiches, chicken fingers, and chicken salad.
 Merchandise items are sold at a variety of themed stores including Spider-Man Shop (which guests exits from The Amazing Adventures of Spider-Man ride), Marvel Alterniverse Store, Comic Book Shop, and Oakley.
-"Meet Spider-Man and the Marvel Super Heroes" is a meet-and-greet attraction, where guests can meet superheroes including Wolverine, Storm, Cyclops, and Rogue, Spider-Man, and Captain America.
+"Meet Spider-Man and the Marvel Super Heroes" is a meet-and-greet attraction, where guests can meet people portraying superheroes including Wolverine, Storm, Cyclops, Rogue, Spider-Man, and Captain America.

 Characters used at Marvel Super Hero Island

 The following list of characters appear at Marvel Super Hero Island.
 This includes from actual costume appearances to 2D drawings all around buildings to videos seen at attractions.